 [vii] Such digital representations of capital markets products are commonly referred to in the market as “security tokens”.

-Adrian is Co-Head of Allen & Gledhill’s FinTech Practice, and Co-Head of Allen & Gledhill’s ESG & Public Policy Practice.
-Adrian has been active in the FinTech sphere, contributing to policy formation and enactment of FinTech related legislation.
-He has advised on a variety of FinTech models including payment systems, equity and debt crowdfunding platforms, P2P lending platforms, online lending intermediary based platforms, online money transfer systems, robo-advisors, virtual stored value facility providers, initial coin offering structures, security token exchanges, digital payment token exchanges and the sale of non-fungible tokens (NFTs).
-Adrian is recommended as a key practitioner in several leading publications including Chambers Global, Chambers Asia-Pacific, Chambers FinTech, The Legal 500 and Who’s Who Legal.
+Adrian is a Partner in the Financial Services Department and is Co-Head of both the Firm’s FinTech Practice as well as its ESG & Public Policy Practice.
+Adrian’s practice encompasses advising clients on regulatory matters affecting the financial services industry including, licensing matters, the setting up of payment services, the distribution of financial products, outsourcing arrangements and conduct of business requirements.
+Adrian has been active in the FinTech sphere, being involved in contributing to policy formation and the enactment of FinTech related legislation.
+Adrian has advised on a variety of FinTech models including payment systems, equity and debt crowdfunding platforms, P2P lending platforms, online lending intermediary based platforms, online money transfer systems, robo-advisors, virtual stored value facility providers, initial coin offering structures, security token exchanges, digital payment token exchanges and the sale of non-fungible tokens (NFTs).
+He was also appointed as an EXCO member of the Singapore FinTech Association (SFA), and is the only lawyer in private practice on the SFA EXCO.
+In the sphere of public policy, Adrian has assisted with the consideration and roll-out of new policies affecting the financial industry and is frequently involved in the coordination and provision of industry views on policy and regulatory matters in relation to both private and public consultations.

 Alexander is an Associate in the FinTech Practice and Financial Regulatory Practice at Allen & Gledhill.
 Alexander’s areas of practice encompass advising clients on financial regulatory matters, including regulatory considerations arising out of the distribution of financial products, undertaking of fund management activities, as well as outsourcing arrangements and conduct of business requirements applicable to regulated entities.
 He also has experience in advising on a variety of FinTech business models, including the provision of payment services, the offering of digital tokens, as well as the establishment of digital token exchanges.